-Thanks to the functionality of this platform, today it is possible to enjoy decentralized applications (DApps) and complex smart contracts within the Bitcoin network, in much the same way as they occur within Ethereum networks, EOS and others.
+Thanks to the functionality of this platform, today it is possible to enjoy decentralized applications (DApps) and complex smart contracts within the Bitcoin network, much like they occur within Bitcoin networks.
+Ethereum, EOS and others.
 But with all the security and robustness that the Bitcoin blockchain enjoys thanks to its great computing power.

 Origin and creation of the RSK protocol